QUESTIONNAIRE 2, DISTRIBUTED TO

 2/ Germany.

-3/ There is not really any difference, because in the concentration camp they made people work until death, there were very few who stayed alive.
+3/ There isn’t really any difference, because in the concentration camp they made people work to death; very few stayed alive.
 In the extermination camp, people found death there too.
-One can also find a difference between the two camps: the concentration camp is the suffering of work, while the extermination camp: they were killed on the spot.
+We can also find a difference between the two camps: the concentration camp is the suffering of labor, while the extermination camp: they were killed instantly.

-4/ I cannot say the exact number, but the death toll is too great to forget this era.
+4/ I can’t say the exact number, but the death toll is too high to forget that era.

 5/ "Duty of memory" is to keep a small thought for all the people who have been massacred, who have suffered.